-As we leave the EU we will need to transfer a significant amount of EU legislation on copyright into British legislation through the Repeal Bill.
+As we have left the EU, we begin the process of transfering a significant amount of EU legislation on copyright into British legislation through the Repeal Bill.
 There is also the question of the extent to which the UK will adopt the new legislation resulting from the current EU copyright reform programme.
 Throughout these processes and debates we must argue for a balanced approach preserving a writer’s right to be fairly remunerated for the use of their works.

 To learn more about upcoming issues on authors rights, you can find briefings from a range of organisations here.

 UK PLR has proved such a success in sustaining our writers and is seen as a model throughout Europe and now even in developing countries such as South Africa.
 It was achieved by a combination of the practical solutions devised by writers and the support of MPs of both Houses, against misunderstanding and outright opposition, in providing the necessary legal framework.

 We are now, through technological changes, in a similar situation to that of the great post World War II explosion in library use, and once again we need the help of MPs to provide equitable and workable solutions for a growing problem that threatens the creative base of our industry.